kiwojtylak/kiwojtylak.github.io/README.md

 The main branch of the repository remains blank, and the repository is organized around different branches, each for a different Jekyll theme.
 The site is published from the corresponding theme branch.

 ## Theme structure
-The structure for the currently configured theme is as follows.
 The site is structured in components for the different concerns: contents (markdown), structure (html layouts), and styles (SCSS).
 Original files have been renamed to start with underscore (ie: README.md to _README.md) instead of deleting or editing on top.
+The structure for the currently configured theme is as follows:

 .gitattributes: stablishes the main programming language of this repository